locus84/LocusReplicationGraph/README.md

 It has same limitations that original replication graph has.
 For performance reasons, only initial setup is exposed to blueprints.
 Exceptions are setting team, owner, dependent actor.

+This plugin does not support complex owner chain.
+It only look for it's NetOwner at spawn time.
+If you want to change owner after spawn, use provided function.
+If A owns B, and B owns C. changing owner should be from bottom to top.
+C->B->A.
+This is for performance reason.
+I don't want to find and look up all possible actors per a frame.

 ## What the hell is ReplicationGraph